MrUnstable/TwitchEmotes/README.md

-# Tauri-Emotes
+# Twitch Emotes
-Shows Twitch emotes in your chat by typing them as you would into Twitch.
+> Shows Twitch emotes in your chat by typing them as you would into Twitch.
+>

-Simply type peepoHappy and peepoHappy will be in your chat, no Kapp.
+> Simply type peepoHappy and peepoHappy will be in your chat, no Kapp.
+>

-If you'd like to request more emotes, please suggest them in [Issues](https://github.com/MrUnstable/TwitchEmotes/issues) and if they're good I'll consider adding them!
+> If you'd like to request more emotes, please suggest them in [Issues](https://github.com/MrUnstable/TwitchEmotes/issues) and if they're good I'll consider adding them!

  ## Features